-Part and Tool Requirements
+Parts and Tool Requirements

-Table 4 lists the tools and equipment that you need to install and remove a 8xDMT.
+Table 4 lists the tools and equipment that you need to install and remove a 8xDMT over ISDN.

-Table 4 Tool and Equipment Requirements Checklist
+Table 4Tool and Equipment Requirements Checklist

 Check Tools and Equipment

-8xDMT-Commercial or outside-plant version.

-Equipment necessary for ESD protection-You need this eq Cisco chassis, modules, and cards.
+8xDMT over ISDN.

 Equipment necessary for ESD protection-You need this equipment whenever you handle Cisco chassis, modules, and cards.

-Flat-head screwdriver.